Clinical & Quality

-The Trust is constantly looking at its product range in order to deliver the best for the patients it serves in order to operate a world class service utilising effective communication and teamwork through a skilled workforce, products and services that we use have the patient at its hart, we do this by working in partnership with our suppliers, users and end users.
+The Trust is constantly looking at its product range in order to deliver the best for the patients it serves in order to operate a world class service utilising effective communication and teamwork through a skilled workforce, products and services that we use have the patient at its heart, we do this by working in partnership with our suppliers, users and end users.

 Finance, Planning And Performance Management

-As a department, we provide Financial support and advise to the Trust on budgets and associated spending throughout the Trust, and also provide a payroll service to all of our staff here at West Midlands Ambulance Service.
+As a department, we provide Financial support and advice to the Trust on budgets and associated spending throughout the Trust, and also provide a payroll service to all of our staff here at West Midlands Ambulance Service.

 Paying our Staff